An LLM Compiler for Parallel Function Calling: Results

-\paragraph{Experimental Setups.} To evaluate \OURS's performance on the Game of 24, we consider 100 different instances of the game.
+To evaluate \OURS's performance on the Game of 24, we use 100 different instances of the game.
 For each problem, we consider the output as successful if its operations are valid and yield 24 while also using the provided numbers exactly once each.
-The success rate over 100 games is reported as the metric.
+Further details on experiment setups are outlined in Appendix~\ref{appendix:details}.